Top 5 3rd Quarter Trades of Li - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Lineweaver Wealth Advisors, LLC reduced their investment in NAS:FALN by 205,270 shares.
-The trade had a 1.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.94.
+LifePro Asset Management reduced their investment in ARCA:XBI by 94,605 shares.
+The trade had a 3.64% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $84.31.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Fallen Angels USD Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, SPDR Biotech ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 3.34.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.